Tom Homan

 Thomas Douglas Homan (born November 28, 1961) is an American law enforcement officer.
-In November 2024, Donald Trump designated Homan as "border czar" for Trump's second presidency.
+In November 2024, Donald Trump designated Homan as "border czar" for his second presidency.
 Homan also served during the Obama administration and the first Trump administration.
 He served as acting director of the U.S. Immigration and Customs Enforcement (ICE) from January 2017 to June 2018.

-Homan advocates deportation of immigrants and opposes sanctuary city policies.
-Within the government, he was among the most strident proponents of the Trump administration's family separation policy as a means of deterring illegal entry into the country.
+Homan advocates deportation of illegal immigrants and opposes sanctuary city policies.
+In 2015, President Barack Obama awarded him a Presidential Rank Award for his effectiveness with illegal immigrant deportations.
+While serving under Obama, Homan proposed the potential effectiveness of family separation.
+In 2017, during the Trump administration, he expanded upon the idea and became the most vocal proponent of the administration's family separation policy as a means to deter illegal immigration.
 After 2018, he began contributing to Fox News as a commentator.
 Homan joined the Heritage Foundation in 2022 and became a contributor to Project 2025.

 In September 2024, Homan was reportedly recorded accepting a bag containing $50,000 in cash from undercover FBI agents posing as business executives.
 The FBI was investigating allegations that Homan was accepting bribes from border security companies in exchange for the promise of government contracts if Trump won the 2024 election.
 In September 2025, the Department of Justice closed the investigation, citing insufficient evidence.

-Early life and education
+Early life and career

 Homan was born in West Carthage, New York, into a Roman Catholic family of seven children.
 His father and grandfather were West Carthage police officers.
 He received an associate degree in criminal justice from Jefferson Community College and a bachelor's degree in criminal justice from SUNY Polytechnic Institute.

-Early career

-In 1983, Homan became a police officer in West Carthage.

-In 1984, Homan joined what was then called the U.S. Immigration and Naturalization Service.
+In 1983, Homan became a West Carthage police officer.
+In 1984, he joined what was then called the U.S. Immigration and Naturalization Service.
 He served as a United States Border Patrol agent, investigator, and supervisor for 30 years.
 He quickly transferred from the Wellesley Island station to the Texas division and spent five years as a uniformed agent in California and Arizona.

 Homan was a supervisor on the Texas border with Mexico in 2003.

 Obama administration (2014–2016)

 Homan was appointed by President Barack Obama as Immigration and Customs Enforcement's executive associate director of enforcement and removal operations in 2013.

 By 2014, under the Obama administration, Homan began to argue that separating children from their caregivers would be an effective way to discourage illegal border crossings.
 The journalist Caitlin Dickerson has called him the "intellectual father" of the policy, which he outlined years before the Trump administration adopted it.
 "Most parents don't want to be separated", Homan told Dickerson.
 He argued that this makes separation an effective tool for immigration enforcement: "I'd be lying to you if I didn't think that would have an effect."

-In 2015, Obama awarded him a Presidential Rank Award as a Distinguished Executive.
+In 2015, the Obama administration awarded him a Presidential Rank Award as a Distinguished Executive.
 The Washington Post wrote, "Thomas Homan deports people.
 And he's really good at it."